 Her lyrics, melodies and voice have graced the silver screen on shows such as Mind of Mencia, Drunk History and Ghost Ghirls, as well as on commercials for Amazon Prime, Wacoal, Sheba, Kirin, Mitsubishi, Glico and Hairtoxic.
 Arielle’s success in Japan led to the release of her EP, “Everyday, Every Way,” a collaboration with the acclaimed composer Hajime Uchiyama and released by Otoco.
 She has been a guest and performed on national Japanese radio stations such as J-Wave, InterFM and FM Port.

 In November 2017, Arielle’s original song,”BEAUTIFUL,” co-written with her husband, composer Dan Gross, was featured in Wacoal Japan’s 2017 commercial campaign, which was directed by the acclaimed Japanese director, Naoko Tajima (Amazon, Sheba).

-Arielle is currently working on a sixth commercial with Gross and Tajima, and an indie-western dream-pop album with Gross.
+Arielle is currently working on a seventh commercial with Gross and Tajima, and a new album with Gross.
 She is also working on a new fashion, lifestyle and adventure blog, WEST, inspired by the culture of her home state, California.

 She is an active volunteer with The Art of Elysium, a non-profit aimed at empowering artists and communities in need to join together and emotionally triumph over their circumstances through art.

-When not busy working and volunteering, she enjoys traveling the world, camping and venturing new pastures in her self-renovated 1962 Scotsman trailer with her husband and friends.
+She enjoys traveling the world, camping and venturing new pastures in her self-renovated 1962 Scotsman trailer with her husband and friends.
 She is a mother of 4 cats — Steamer, Owlette, Frodo and Hobbes.
-She also loves vintage fashion, bouldering and yoga, and vegetarian cooking (and eating, naturally).
+She also loves vintage fashion, bouldering and yoga, and cooking with family and friends.